 The Director-General called for ‘more integrated science – transdisciplinary, drawing on the full range of scientific, traditional and indigenous knowledge, including the social and human sciences.
 We need more connected science’, she said, ‘science that is linked to policy-making, that responds to the needs and aspirations of societies’.

 Immediately after the opening ceremony, Ms Bokova awarded two UNESCO prizes, namely the Kalinga Prize for the Popularization of Science (AR, CH, EN, FR, SP) and the Sultan Qaboos Prize for Environmental Preservation (AR, EN, FR, SP).

-The biennial World Science Forum was established after the World Conference on Science (1999), which had been organized by UNESCO and the International Council for Science in Budapest, Hungary.
+The biennial World Science Forum was established after the World Conference on Science (1999), which had been organized by UNESCO and the International Council for Science (ICSU) in Budapest, Hungary.
 From 2003 to 2011, the World Science Forum was held in the capital of Hungary but every second forum will now be hosted by another country.
 Brazil is the first country outside Europe to host the forum.